 |Attendance||UCAS code/apply||Year of entry|

-This established and reputable course offers practice-led preparation for qualified social work across the range of service users and settings.
-It offers high standards of social work training, state-of-the-art facilities and strong relationships with local social work agencies, leading to challenging and rewarding practice placements.
+This exciting and challenging course offers preparation for qualified social work across the range of service users and settings.
+It offers practice learning, quality teaching, state-of-the-art facilities and strong relationships with local social work agencies, leading to challenging and rewarding practice placements.
 This course is delivered through both self-funded and employment-based routes.

 This professional qualifying programme is approved by the Health and Care Professions Council (HCPC).
 Graduates can apply for registration as a social worker with the HCPC.

-The social work profession can be difficult and challenging.
+The social work profession can be demanding and intensely rewarding.
 It requires:

-Year 2 explores social work methods and models of reflective practice.
-You will take a 70-day block practice placement.
-This will be supported by studying assessment, intervention, evaluation, safeguarding, law and the more challenging aspects of ethics and identity.
+In Year 2 you will take a 70-day block practice placement.
+This will be supported by studying models on reflection, assessment, intervention, evaluation, safeguarding, evidence-based practice and law.
 You will study best practice with adults and children and families, while engaging with areas such as mental health, disability, adoption and fostering, substance misuse, young offenders, and domestic violence.

 In Year 3, you will take a fully-supported 100-day block practice placement.
-Academic study will keep you abreast of developments in law and diversity.
+Academic study will keep you abreast of developments in law, research and practice.
 Studies culminate in a capstone project on a specialist practice area of your choice.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.